 About the Peter deMarsh Memorial Bursary

 To honour Peter deMarsh’s memory and to continue to celebrate and defend woodlot owners’ multiple contributions to rural development, the Canadian Federation of Woodlot Owners and International Family Forestry Alliance, in collaboration with UPA International

 Development, have established the Peter deMarsh Memorial Bursary, to be given annually.
 The award supports two types of projects:

 A $10,000 bursary will be awarded each year to a Canadian or international graduate student in the final stage of his/her doctoral or master’s-level research at a Canadian university.
 The research project must focus on the role of woodlot owners or woodlot owners’ associations in helping to solve social, economic or environmental problems.
 Very often, students will have finished the years of schooling and coursework required for their master’s degree or doctorate but will not have completed their thesis or dissertation.
 This bursary gives them a few extra months to finish writing their thesis or dissertation before returning to the job market.

 Option 2: Travel bursary for attendance at an international conference

 Peter deMarsh was particularly concerned about woodlot owners’ lack of representation at major international conferences on forest land management due to insufficient financial resources.
 Consequently, a bursary of up to $3,000 will be awarded to help representatives of woodlot owners’ associations in Canada or abroad to participate in international conferences dealing with issues involving forest owners.

 Submission of applications and announcement of recipients

-To apply, send your documents by email to email@example.com.
+To apply, review the application guidelines.
+Documents can be sent by email to firstname.lastname@example.org.
 The deadline for applications to be received is September 30 of each year.
 The names of recipients will be announced on December 1 of each year.

 To support this initiative